NEAH-KAH-NIE HIGH SCHOOL

 PERSONALIZED LEARNING REQUIREMENTS:

-Extended Application - Students apply and extend their knowledge in new and complex situations related to the student’s personal and/or career interests and post-high school goals through critical thinking, problem solving, or inquiry in real world contexts.
-Progress is shared during spring SLC's.
+Extended Application - The student portfolio should demonstrate how students have applied and extended their knowledge in new and complex situations related to the student’s personal and/or career interests and post-high school goals through critical thinking, problem solving, or inquiry in real world contexts.
+Progress on thier portfolio is shared during spring SLC's.

 EARLY GRADUATION POLICY AND GUIDELINES